MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/create-manage-environment.md

 - Data source credentials.
 You'll have to provide the credentials for every data source and refresh the data sources manually.
 - Data sources from Common Data Model folder and Common Data Service managed lake.
 You'll have to create those data sources manually with the same name as in the source environment.

-When you copy an environment, you'll see a confirmation message that the new environment has been created and the configurations are copied over.
+When you copy an environment, you'll see a confirmation message that the new environment has been created.
 Select **Go to data sources** to see the list of data sources.

-All the data sources will be show a **Credentials required** status.
+All the data sources will show a **Credentials required** status.
 Edit the data sources and enter the credentials to refresh them.

 > [!div class="mx-imgBorder"]
 > ![Data sources copied](media/data-sources-copied.png)

 After refreshing the data sources, go to **Data** > **Unify** where you find settings from the source environment.
-Edit them as needed or simply select **Run** to start the data unification process and create the unified customer entity.
+Edit them as needed or select **Run** to start the data unification process and create the unified customer entity.

 When the data unification is complete, go to **Measures** and **Segments** to refresh them too.